rafalzuk/CNN-Project/README.md

 The project uses Bayesian Optimisation (BO) and Convolutional Neuronal Networks (CNN), to classify brain MRI scans.
 With over 96% accuracy, it can distinguish between scans depicting: glioma, meningioma, no tumor, pituarity.
 Utilisation of such techniques in critical medical fields can an accelerate and improve the accuracy of diagnosis, and assist doctors with their assessment, particularly in areas with limited health care.

 ## DATA
 The data used in the model is a set of approximately 6000 training and 1200 testing images of various brain MRI scans, in various conditions, moslty with tumors.
 The data has been downlaoded from https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset.
-[10.34740/kaggle/dsv/2645886]
+[10.34740/kaggle/dsv/2645886].
+A subset of the available data (1800 traing & 400 testing images) has been preprocessed and used for BO optimisation for speed it up, while for final training a larger subset, also pre-processed (4800 training and 1200 testing images) was used to obtain higher accuracy.

 ## MODEL
 The model used for this task is a CNN, made up of 3 convolutional layers and 3 fully connected layers (including output) with approx. 500,000 parameters.
 CNN model has been chosen for this task becuase of it good capabilities to analyse images and infer complex patterns.